Metadata-enhanced contrastive learning from retinal optical coherence tomography images: Supplementary material

-In BYOL we choose the update coefficient $\tau=0.9995$ in accordance with the authors recommendations for smaller batch sizes.
-We also found that for metadata-enhanced SimCLR setting $Q=20$ using the configuration described in \citep{chuang2020debiased} increased stability during pretraining.\\ Pretraining speeds up the rate of convergence and we found that on some tasks most pretrained models peaked in performance very early in training.
-Accordingly validation epochs are initially run frequently at every four training steps.
+Pretraining speeds up the rate of convergence during finetuning.
+Accordingly, we found that on some tasks most pretrained models achieve optimal performance very early during finetuning.
+To address this validation epochs are initially run frequently at every four training steps.
 We then scheduled this interval to increase to 2 epochs at 100 steps, 3 epochs at 500 steps, and 5 epochs at 1000 steps to improve efficiency by skipping redundant checks later in training.